nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 system.

-In the cellular network, several emergency alerting mechanisms have been proposed and merged into Public Warning System(PWS) {{3GPP.22.268}}.
-PWS provides several functions for example:
+In the cellular network, several emergency alerting mechanisms have been proposed and merged into a Public Warning System(PWS) {{3GPP.22.268}}.
+PWS provides several functions, for example:

 - Able to broadcast Warning notifications to multiple devices simultaneously.
 - Able to broadcast Warning notifications based on geographical information.
 - Provides reliable, secure delivery of Warning notification over 3GPP system.

-Addition to PWS, some work has been made to distribute the emergency alerting notification on different network.
+In addition to PWS, some work has been done to distribute the emergency notifications through different networks.
 In the WiFi network, IEEE 802.11u
 {{IEEE80211u}} has an emergency support which uses Common Alerting Protocol (CAP) {{CAP}}.
 Also, Atoca WG has worked for defining the secure alerting format to broadcast CAP-based alert over IP network.